Memorial Day in the Philippines

 After three successful intelligence gathering trips by banca to Manila from Mindanao, he was arrested by the Japanese Kempeitai (Military Police) in Tayabas, and was later detained and tortured in Fort Santiago and the Old Bilibid Prisons in Manila.

 On August 30, 1944 he was executed by decapitation with the group of Senator José Ozámiz, and the Elizalde Group of Manila which included the writer Rafael Roces and Blanche Walker Jurika, the mother in-law of guerilla leader Charles “Chick” Parsons.
 The execution took place at the Manila Chinese Cemetery.
+Dr. Montalvan is buried with the rest of the Ozamiz/Elizalde group in Manila’s North Cemetery.

 1st Lt.
 Fidel Saa, Sr. of Cagayan, Misamis, was the 109th Regiment’s dental surgeon.
 He married Enriquita Mercado of Gingoog City with whom he had three sons: Le Grande, Fidel Jr. and Ruel.
 On 03 January 1944, he and four other guerrillas and one civilian were captured, tortured and bayoneted to death when the Japanese ambushed their headquarters in El Salvador around 04 January 1945.